Andrew Breitbart: Early life

-Breitbart would remain "proudly and playfully Jewish" throughout his life, although not always religiously observant.
-He would sing Hebrew songs at work while also teasing his Orthodox Jewish colleagues for keeping to a kosher diet.
+Breitbart would remain "proudly and playfully Jewish" throughout his life.
+The liberal-Left Jewish weekly, The Forward, placed him on their 2010 list of the top 50 most influential American Jews.
 Joel Pollak wrote: "He carried his faith as he carried all his convictions: with a lighthearted touch but a deep commitment."
 Breitbart later said of his profession: "I'm glad I've become a journalist because I'd like to fight on behalf of the Israeli people...
 And the Israeli people, I adore and I love."

 While in high school, Breitbart worked as a pizza delivery driver; he sometimes delivered to celebrities such as Judge Reinhold.
 He earned a BA in American studies from Tulane University in 1991, graduating with "no sense of [his] future whatsoever."
 His early jobs included a stint at cable channel E!
 Entertainment Television, working for the company's online magazine, and some time in film production.
 He was a Lincoln Fellow at the Claremont Institute in 2009.

 Previously left-leaning in his politics, Breitbart changed his political views after experiencing "an epiphany" while watching the late 1991 confirmation hearings for Supreme Court justice Clarence Thomas, due to what he considered unfounded attacks on the part of liberals based on former employee Anita Hill's sexual harassment accusations.
 Breitbart later described himself as "a Reagan conservative" with libertarian sympathies.

 Listening to radio hosts such as Rush Limbaugh helped Breitbart refine his political and philosophical positions, igniting an interest in learning that he had suppressed as a result of his distaste for the "nihilistic musings of dead critical theorists" that had dominated his studies at Tulane.
 In this era, Breitbart also read Camille Paglia's book Sexual Personae (1990), a massive survey of Western art, literature and culture from ancient Egypt to the 20th century, which, he wrote, "made me realize how little I really had learned in college."